NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Finally, you can save the EPG, EnergyPlus Group, file wherever you would like.

-To run the simulations press the “Simulate Group” button on the Group of Input Files tab.
+To run the simulations press the "Simulate Group" button on the Group of Input Files tab.
 To prevent a specific simulation from being performed, edit the file and use a comment character (an exclamation point) to comment out the line.

 When the group of input file simulations is running, the title bar of EP-Launch will show the progress.